 top of page

-The second area of my work is in the epistemology of inquiry.
+The second area of my thesis is in the epistemology of inquiry.
 I think insufficient attention has been paid to the fact that inquiries are intentional actions.
 From this fact, I argue, it follows that it is irrational to inquire when you don’t have reason to believe that you will be successful in your inquiry.
 If we ignore this norm, we are overthinking

-My research on OCD has been picked up by philosophers, psychiatrists and psychologists and I want to further expand this interdisciplinary line of research.
+My research on OCD has been picked up by philosophers, psychiatrists and psychologists and I seek to further expand this interdisciplinary line of research.
 Generally, I care about an informed attitude towards the concept of rationality in psychopathology.

 Chistes.jpeg